-- 2.9.
-The LFB's Chief Information Officer (CIO) has discussed the threat of cyber-attack with the Senior Information Risk Officer (SIRO) on many occasions, as part of on-going meetings.
-The cyber-attack threat is represented on the corporate risk register and regularly reviewed.
-The introduction of a cyber-defence system will count as significant mitigation to this risk, although the risk can never be completely mitigated. - 2.10.
-The introduction of a cyber defence system which does not require and minimises day to day direct supervisory effort and offers the ability to detect and prevent zero-day attacks, will ensure that the Brigade is on the front foot in the constant battle against persistent and unpredictable cyber-attacks. - 2.11.
+- 19. The introduction of a cyber defence system which does not require and minimises day to day direct supervisory effort and offers the ability to detect and prevent zero-day attacks, will ensure that the Brigade is on the front foot in the constant battle against persistent and unpredictable cyber attacks. - 20.
 On this basis, it was decided to seek to procure such a cyber defence system.